thevivekpandey/bipartite-matching-challenge/README.md

 to construct, and hence I hope that with suitable prompting, or else combining the state of the art models with specialized provers should ultimately work out.
 Hence, this challenge.

+## Suggestions for the sailors
+If you are interested in attempting to solve the problem, I encourage you first solve the similar problem of proving that the rank of complete bipartite graph is $\choose{n}{2}$.
+A standalone file with this theorem stated is [here](./CompleteGraph.lean).
+If a model cannot give lean proof for this theorem then there is no hope for proving the general statement.

+Good luck!